 If needed, two X550 cards can be installed in one host computer in order to accommodate up to eleven monitors.
-In this case, you should have two empty PCI slots in your computer.
+In this case, you should have two free PCI slots in your computer.

 Installation of vSpace Desktop Virtualization Software

-Before delving deep into vSpave virtualization software installation, make sure display and other drivers are fully installed.
-Display drivers will enable optimum resolution in the virtual desktops.
+Before delving deep into vSpave virtualization software installation, make sure that display and other device drivers are fully installed in your host computer.
+Display drivers will enable optimum resolution in the thin client installations.

-If all is fine head over to the NComputing website and download the latest version of vSpace software, or else, use what came bundled with your hardware.
+If all is fine head over to the NComputing website and download the latest version of vSpace software, or else, use what came bundled with the NComputing package.